 Download Apache Tomcat archive file from Apache tomcat official download page.
 You can use below wget command to download it.

-After competed download extract archive file in /opt directory.
-You may change this location as per your need.
+After competed download extract archive file in /tmp directory and move to proper location as per your need.
 We are placing this under /usr/local directory.

 Step 3: Start Tomcat